dipkasyap/DGQRCodeScanner/README.md

         }
 ```
 ## Important
-DO NOT forgot to provide access messege on plist.
+DO NOT forget to provide access messege on plist.
 just go to info.plist file , do right click -> open as -> source code and add following line below <dict>
 ```
     <key>NSCameraUsageDescription</key>